-Lawns require regular feeding with a quality fertiliser to keep them looking good and growing strong.
+Lawns require regular feeding with a quality lawn fertiliser to keep them looking good and growing strong.

-The ideal is to fertilise three times a year – Spring, Summer and Autumn, but if once a year is your thing, then make it Spring.
+The ideal is to fertilise your lawn three times a year – spring, summer and autumn, but if once a year is your thing, then make it spring.

-Using a quality fertiliser such as Scotts Lawn Builder has many advantages:
+Using a quality lawn fertiliser has many advantages:

 - The average lawn will only take around 10-minutes to fertilise.

 - One application will last for up to three months.

 - As it’s slow release you can rest assured that you are not flooding your soil and surrounding waterways or bushland with excess nutrient runoff; because the formula is concentrated you get excellent coverage from a small bag.

 Watering lawn across the seasons

 A well fed, maintained and loved lawn will withstand dry conditions better than a neglected one.